Difference Galois theory of linear differential equations: Introduction

 The theory of difference algebraic groups is still in its infancy.
 In the context of groups definable in ACFA, certain groups defined by algebraic difference equations have played a quite crucial role in some of the recent applications of model theory to number theory.
 (See the appendix for references.)
 However, there is no coverage of foundational results concerning difference algebraic groups in the literature which fits our needs.
 We have therefore collected certain basic aspects of the theory of difference algebraic groups in an appendix.
 This appendix will also be used in \cite{OvchinnikovWibmer:SGaloisTheoryOfLinearDifferenceEquations}, but in view of potential applications of difference algebraic groups beyond $\s$-Galois theory, we hope that this appendix will serve other purposes as well.

 Our main motivation to initialize this Galois theory was the creation of a versatile tool for the systematic study of the difference algebraic relations among the solutions of a linear differential equation.
 The application of our theory to this problem follows the usual paradigm: Since the difference algebraic relations among the solutions of a linear differential equation are governed by a difference algebraic group, they must follow a rather restricted pattern.
 Using structure theorems for difference algebraic groups one is often able to elucidate this pattern.
 In Section \ref{sec: The sGalois group of a linear differential equation}, we show that the Zariski closure of the Galois group (in the sense of our theory) of a linear differential system $\de(y)=Ay$ agrees with the Galois group $\G$ of $\de(y)=Ay$ in the sense of classical Picard-Vessiot theory.
 Thus, if we can classify the Zariski dense difference algebraic subgroups of $\G$, we obtain, via our Galois theory, a classification of the possible difference algebraic relations among the solutions of $\de(y)=Ay$.
 Such classifications are available for tori $\bold{G}_m^n$ (Lemma \ref{lemma:classgm}), vector groups $\bold{G}_a^n$ and the semidirect product $\bold{G}_a\rtimes\bold{G}_m$.
-Thanks to \cite{ChatHrusPet}, such a classification is also available for simple algebraic groups.
+Thanks to \cite{ChatHrusPet}, such a classification is also available for almost simple algebraic groups.
 The applications of these structure theorems for difference algebraic groups to the study of difference algebraic relations among the solutions of a linear differential equation will be presented in \cite{articletwo}.
-Following the usual paradigm, we then use these results to establish the difference transcendence of certain special functions.
+Exemplarily, let us state here a result which corresponds to the group $\bold{G}_m$ and applies to the field $\C(x)$ of rational functions.